By Rahul Kamath, Senior Director, Product Management, Oracle and Emma Yu, Director, EPM Product Marketing, Oracle

-Oracle Enterprise Data Management (EDM) Cloud, in contrast, is a “Day 1” service for agile organizations.
+Oracle Cloud Enterprise Data Management (EDM), in contrast, is a “Day 1” service for agile organizations.
 These businesses encourage working in small teams, make changes incrementally, demonstrate success at a local level, and evolve from there to deliver larger transformations.
-From Day 1, Oracle EDM Cloud is organic, incremental, and evolutionary in its approach.
+From Day 1, Oracle Cloud EDM is organic, incremental, and evolutionary in its approach.
 Such a bottoms-up approach flourishes at the grass-roots level in which individuals and teams share enterprise data securely across their respective applications.
 While these may result in peer-to-peer, sometimes chaotic collaboration activities, research shows they result in lasting improvements.
 To quote Curt Carlson, ex-CEO SRI International: “Innovation that happens from the bottom up tends to be chaotic but smart.
 Innovation that happens from the top down tends to be orderly but dumb.”

 Emma: Why is EDM so important for finance teams?

 Rahul: Metadata changes constantly in today’s enterprises and must be managed with agility to ensure accuracy and consistency in your reports and analysis.
 Managing changes, both routine and transformational, in a governed manner is fundamental to ensuring successful transformation programs.
 Fortunately, this capability is foundational to Oracle Cloud EPM.

 Emma: How is EDM an essential aspect of a complete EPM solution?